 No Party shall be relieved by operation of this Section 10 of any liability to pay for power delivered to the Purchaser or to make payments then due or which the Party is obligated to make with respect to performance which occurred prior to the Uncontrollable Force.

+5. CONFIRMATIONS (Vote to include changes)

 32. TRANSACTION SPECIFIC TERMS AND ORAL AGREEMENTS:

 32.1 The Parties' agreement to transaction specific terms which constitute the Confirmation Agreement shall be made by one of the following methods: (1) provision of pertinent information through written Confirmation Agreements (see Exhibit C for a sample); or (2) oral conversation, provided that such oral conversation is recorded electronically.
-By mutual agreement and consistent with and pursuant to the provisions of this Section 32, the Parties to a transaction under this Agreement may agree to modify any term of this Agreement which applies to such transaction (but now to provisions regarding the operation of the WSPP as an organization including Sections 7 and 8), such agreement to be reflected in a Confirmation Agreement.
+By mutual agreement and consistent with and pursuant to the provisions of this Section 32, the Parties to a transaction under this Agreement may agree to modify any term of this Agreement which applies to such transaction (but not to provisions regarding the operation of the WSPP as an organization including Sections 7 and 8), such agreement to be reflected in a Confirmation Agreement.
 Written confirmation shall be required for all transactions of one week or more.
 Upon request of the Purchaser or at the election of the Seller, the Seller shall provide written confirmation which must be received by the Purchaser within five Business Days of the date of the agreement or request.
 The Purchaser shall have five Business Days from date of receipt to respond to the confirmation.
-If the Purchaser does not respond within that time period, the Seller's written confirmation shall be considered as accepted and final.
+If the Purchaser does not respond within that time period, the Seller's written confirmation shall be considered as accepted and final except as provided in Section 32.5.
 If the Seller fails to provide any required written confirmation within five Business Days, as described above, then the Purchaser may submit a written confirmation to the Seller.
 The Purchaser shall submit such written confirmation within five Business Days after the deadline for submitting a written confirmation applicable to the Seller as set forth above has expired.
-If the Seller fails to respond to Purchaser's confirmation within five Business Days, then the Purchaser's written confirmation shall be considered as accepted and final.
+If the Seller fails to respond to Purchaser's confirmation within five Business Days, then the Purchaser's written confirmation shall be considered as accepted and final except as provided in Section 32.5.
 Notwithstanding the foregoing, any failure of the Seller or the Purchaser to provide written confirmation of the transaction shall not invalidate any oral agreement of the Parties.
 Nor shall any oral agreement of the Parties be considered invalidated before and during the time period the confirmation process is ongoing and no final Confirmation Agreement under these procedures or through mutual agreement has been reached.